All Episodes

 Can't believe Christmas is a week away because I feel like everything but Christmas.

-What are you gonna do?
+What are you going to do?

 Yeah, understood.

-Uh Katie, what's you up to this Christmas?
+Katie, what you up to this Christmas?

-Um, I'm going home to Chris uh to Texas.
+I'm going home to Texas.

 Go ahead.

-Yeah, I can't, I can't wait.
+Yeah, I can't wait.

 It's changed this year a lot.

-And Sean, if I can brag on you for a little bit, you have helped uh so much.
+And Sean, if I can brag on you for a little bit, you have helped so much.

-I love everybody on this show, and I know how hard you all work and you all deserve it.
+I love everybody on this show, and I know how hard you all work, and you all deserve it.

-And I don't say it enough.
+I don't say it enough.

-Etheon, you got the new baby now.
+Ethion, you got the new baby now.

 Yeah, he's just over a year and a half.